mrnugget/monkeylang/content/_index.md

 * Intervals
 {{< /monkey-implementation >}}

+{{< monkey-implementation "prologic" "monkey-lang" "Go">}}
+A step-by-step walk-through where each commit is a fully working part.
+{{< /monkey-implementation >}}

 {{< monkey-implementation "michalholasek" "monkey-lang" "Typescript">}}
-A full Monkey implementation in Typescript
+A complete Monkey implementation in Typescript
 {{< /monkey-implementation >}}

 {{< monkey-implementation "michalholasek" "monkey-lang-vm" "C#">}}